 Uri and Viola had direct impact on infrastructure across Texas, from agriculture to roads and homes that generated substantial economic and personal harm.
 The weather also complicated the response.
 Transportation corridors became impassable from accumulated freezing precipitation, hindering the response capabilities of people and equipment to respond to essential infrastructure problems, which often compounded the problem.
 There is no effective tool to be able to allocate specific responsibility of what impacts were directly from the weather itself, what was directly impacted by the failure of the electric system and what were indirect impacts.
-However, ASCE Texas Section believes that the failure of the electricity grid was directly and indirectly a material contributor to the economic harm and human tragedy experienced during and after Winter Storms Uri and Viola.
+However, ASCE Texas Section believes that the failure of the electricity grid was directly and indirectly a material contributor to the economic harm and human tragedy experienced during and after Winter Storms Uri and respect to wind extremes and relatively localized on freezing rain precipitation.
+[Figure 3]